PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/02-Python-Types.md

 >>> string = 'abc'
 >>> string = str(object='abc')
 ```
-With the shortcut, 'abc' is considered a *literal.*  The shortcut *literally* produces a string.
+In the first line above, 'abc' is considered a *literal.*  Literals produce data types; in the above, the literal is a shortcut way to produce a string.
 Many of Python's built-in classes have literal representations.
 These include:

 | Type       | Constructor | Literal Examples |
 | ---------- | ----------- | ---------------- |